arianbahreman/ab-validator/README.md

 # Validation
-A zero-dependencies Javascript asynchronous validation library with built-in and custom logics.
+A zero-dependencies Javascript asynchronous validator library with built-in and custom logics.

 ## Usage
 ```javascript